zentala/eu.zentala.io/README.md

 * wiki, interactive map character
 * you can see what you already saw/readed
 * mindmap, maybe embbed?
+* add to the article tag with readenes level - some WIP information/warning should be presented when rendering page

 ## ❤️ Liked it?